 - Building amenities include a fitness center, a resident lounge with outdoor terraces atop the historic landmark building, and a rooftop terrace with outdoor barbecues and a landscaped seating area that has direct views of the Space Needle.

 - Neighborhood-serving retail occupies a portion of the ground floor of the historic landmark building, with tenant spaces fronting both Thomas Street and 8th Avenue North.

-- Seeking 3-Star certification, under Built Green Washington’s environmentally responsible building and construction program.
+- Certified as a 3-Star multifamily community, under Built Green Washington’s environmentally responsible building and construction program.